British-Hungarian Network

 26 February 2009 - Seeing Through the Glorious Fin-de-Siecle: An Overview of Hungary before WWI

-Sébastien Pant talked about the political, economic and social situation in Hungary at the turn of the 19th century and assessed just how much of a 'golden age' Hungary was experiencing at this time.
+In his stimulating talk Sébastien Pant talked about the political, economic and social situation in Hungary at the turn of the 19th century and assessed just how much of a 'golden age' Hungary was experiencing at this time.
 He examined the way in which Hungary's political system functioned by looking at Hungary's relationship with Austria, the major political parties and their policies, electoral practices, or the feeling of suppressed Hungarian national sentiment for example.
 He also focussed on the major economic advances made during this period; and both the new and older social questions that affected Hungary.

 Sébastien Pant is a PhD student at the University of Southampton.
 His thesis is focused on the particularly interesting case of multi-ethnic Hungary at the end of the nineteenth century and examines the impact of the "nationality question" on Hungarian politics during that period.